manuelsinn/blog/content/posts/evolution-pw.md

 For selecting which individuals will die and which will live on, I chose Truncation, meaning a set proportion of the _fittest_ individuals will survive (in this case: the "best" 50% survive).

 To determine how many individuals will change their "genes" (and in what way), I chose Gaussian Mutation.
-This means that a set proportion of the population (I chose a mutation rate of 5%) will have their genes altered.
+This means that each individual will have its genes altered with a certain probability (I chose a mutation rate of 5%).
 In practice, this means that each letter of every password-candidate (individual) has a 5% chance of being switched with another random letter.

 To be able to make a comparison, I chose two methods of procreation: Uniform Crossover and K-Point Crossover.
 The first variant means that, going through all genes sequentially, each "baby" is born by choosing either the mum's or the dad's gene.
 So every letter will be either the one the mum or the dad had in that position.